 Jameson Black Barrel is a premium expression and is a shining example of how good they are.

-It is now available in a stunning new bottle, and the flavour?
+It is now available in a stunning new bottle, and the flavor?
 It opens with a nose of citrus fruits and sweet barley.
 There is a slightly floral note that adds some fragrance to the dram.
 The palate is smooth and full of honey and orchard notes of oak and fruit, with a bit of oomph versus the classic Jameson.
 Vanilla and cinnamon spices come through on the body and add a lovely warming note.
 The finish is soft with a smooth feel and lots of vanilla and spice.

 If you fancy exploring their range further take a look at Jameson Makers Series; three bottlings that show you how different influences of spirit, wood and blending can affect the Jameson product.